THE DESIRE PATH

 2. the geographical environment of a particular location, typically a city, considered with regard to its influence on the mind or on behaviour.

-...and it is also hoped that the work might consider character's histories as existential desire paths in themselves, timelines waymarked by choices made and the traces and tracks those steps have left on the lives of others.
+...and the work also considers character's histories as existential desire paths in themselves, timelines waymarked by choices made and the traces and tracks those steps have left on the lives of others.

-The content of the work will explore the unique qualities, sights, stories, populace and histories of the performance location and for this test project the setting will be contained within a footprint of no more than 1 mile square.
-However, the potential exists (and will be explored) for wider-ranging, possibly city-wide or festival-wide, settings for future fully-developed works.
+The content of the work explores the unique qualities, sights, stories, populace and histories of the performance location and for this test project the setting is contained on London's South Bank between the Royal Festival Hall and Blackfriars Bridge.
+The potential exists (and is being explored) however, for wider-ranging, possibly city-wide or festival-wide, settings for future fully-developed works.